-Nearly two-thirds of Americans can’t pass a basic financial literacy test, according to the Finra Foundation.
-What’s worse?
-On those tests, 6 out of every 10 people only got 3 percent of questions correct.
+Most Americans can’t pass a basic financial literacy test, according to the Finra Foundation.
+In fact, 66% of Finra test takers could not answer three out of five questions correctly.

 Why teach your kids about credit and finances?

 Teaching children the fundamentals of credit, finance and money management is crucial for their success and also helps them to develop mathematical and problem-solving skills.
 By adopting responsible financial practices as a child, the more likely one will have a good credit score when they are older.

 Kids and teens need a foundational knowledge of how money is earned, spent, allocated and, of course, borrowed — long before their finances call for it.
 This will allow them to more easily apply for a credit card, student loan or mortgage down the line, as well as have the credit necessary to do so affordably.
 Additionally, based on a 2019 CreditCards.com survey, experts suggest that giving children access to a credit card provides a new opportunity for parents to teach children about responsible spending and building credit.

 Financial and credit literacy checklist for kids (grades 6-8)

 Early middle school is a great time to start encouraging financial learning.
 Most children this age already have some experience making small purchases on their own, and they’re usually pretty familiar with seeing adults work, handle money and pay their bills.

 Around this time, you’ll want to begin bridging the gap between classroom math and real-world economics.
 How can they use addition, subtraction, multiplication and division with their money and purchases?

 You’ll also want to begin instilling a sense of responsibility in their finances, helping them understand the importance of financial goal-setting (saving up for a new bike, for instance), as well as the short-term and long-term payoffs of saving and budgeting.
 A good knowledge of how money is made and how to make more of it is also crucial at this stage.